Career pillar

 When the pressure is highest, your Self Pillar is usually the first thing you sand down.
 You skip the Morning Launch Protocol, you cancel the Relationship Sync, and you ignore your Buffer SOP.

-The Tactical Pause: Resetting the Frame
+The deliberate pause: Resetting the frame

 A Decisive Leader knows that “going red” is a signal to downshift the engine, not floor it.